dg9mdr/ESP8266/sketchbook/README.md

 shows, how to connect a 1.8" TFT display (ST7735 controller) to an ESP8266-12 using a SPI connection

 ### ESP8266_22TFT:
 this shows, how to connect a 2.2" TFT display (ILI9340 controller) to an ESP8266-12 using a SPI connection.
-For a german description have a look [to my new blog] (http://dreamshader.bplaced.net/wordpress/?p=21)
+For a german description have a look ->[**to my new blog**]<-. (http://dreamshader.bplaced.net/wordpress/?p=21)

 ### ESP8266_22TFT_DUMMY:
 is a template for a 2.2" TFT (ILI9340 controller) ESP8266-12 system monitoring program